How Intuit QuickBase Supports Advanced IT

 - Ceva uses a QuickBase app to store and manage marketing authorizations worldwide for all products.

-Adopting internet-enabled technologies frees Ceva's IT team to focus on delivering new solutions, not troubleshooting remote connection problems.
-It also boosts user satisfaction, says Tricot, because IT can now support a wide variety of device types to meet users' needs.
-Ceva provides laptops, smartphones, and tablets (depending on a user's needs), but does not restrict access to company-issued devices.
-Employees are free to access applications from their own devices also.
+Adopting internet-enabled technologies allows frees Cevas IT team to focus on delivering new solutions, not troubleshooting remote connection problems.
+It also boosts user satisfaction, says Tricot, because employees are free to use whatever device they like to connect to their applications.

-"They can use Mac, PC, Android, iPhone, BlackBerry, Microsoft Surface, Windows Phone - whatever they want.
+"They can use Mac, PC, Android, iPhone, BlackBerry, Microsoft Surface, Windows Phone — whatever they want.
 The people decide.
-They don't have a master anymore," he says.
+They dont have a master anymore.
+This is a global trend and QuickBase is part of that strategy," he says.